Learn how developers can inspect your designs and export assets in our web app — no Mac required.

 How to copy multiple attribute values

-To copy multiple attribute values at the same time (such as all the values that make up a text layer or all the values of a shadow), hover over the heading above the group of values (e.g. Shadows, Borders, Text) and click the copy icon that appears.
+To copy multiple attribute values at the same time (such as all the values that make up a text layer or all the values of a shadow), hover over the heading above the group of values (e.g. Shadows, Borders, Text) and click on it.
 This will copy all of the values related to that specific attribute for the layer you’ve selected.

-As well as being able to inspect documents in the web app, anyone with access to a document can now download assets that are set as exportable.
+As well as being able to inspect documents in the web app, anyone with Inspect or Edit permissions can now download assets that are set as exportable in the Mac app.
 Asset exports happen on request and only for the person that requests them.

 How to export individual assets